List of things named after the Sackler family: United Kingdom

+In 2023, Royal Museums Greenwich said they would remove Theresa Sackler's name from their list of 'major supporters'.

 France

 In July 2019 the Louvre removed the Sackler name from a wing of 12 rooms that contained eastern antiquities.
 The Louvre issued a statement that the museum had a policy of only naming rooms for 20 years and given that the Sackler donation had been made in 1996 and 1997, the naming period was over.
 The removal followed a protest led by Nan Goldin at the beginning of the month.

 Germany

-Following a donation in 2002, the Jewish Museum Berlin named a staircase after the Sackler family: the Sackler Staircase.
+Following a donation in 2002, the Jewish Museum Berlin named the Sackler Staircase after the family.
 In April 2019, the museum announced it would decline any new donations from the family, though it would not rename the staircase nor return the initial donation.